holographicSol/Detectionator/README.md

 [ Camera ]

     Plug & play object detection and auto annotation from live camera feeds.
     Target detection with half a million fully programmable target events for infinitely specified targets.
-    Created data-sets can be used for further mannual annotation and be trained on.
+    Created data-sets can be used for further mannual annotation and training.

 [ Video ]

-    Object detection and auto annotation from video files to create data-sets that can be used for further mannual annotation and be trained on.
+    Object detection and auto annotation from video files to create data-sets that can be used for further mannual annotation and training.

 ![plot](./Screenshots/Video2.png)

 [ Annotation ]

-    Annotate a single image file.
+    A. Annotate a single image file.
 (Select a file).

-    Annotate a directory of image files.
+    B. Annotate a directory of image files.
 (Select a directory containing images).

-    Edit existing annotation files in a dataset.
+    C. Edit existing annotation files in a dataset.
 (Select a directory containing annotation & images directories).

     If the dataset was created by this software's auto-annotator, then in Annotation open image directory as the location created during auto-annotation, directory 'auto'.

     Existing annotation(s) will be loaded in with the corresponding images and displayed with bounding boxes.
-The existing object name(s) can be edited/removed and new objects can be added.
+The existing object name(s) can be edited/removed and new objects can be added too.

-    Be sure to set the save location to the annotation directory for the image directory being annotated.
+    Be sure to set the save location (File -> Save Location) to the annotation directory for the image directory being annotated.

 ![plot](./Screenshots/Annotate2.png)

+    Existing auto/previously annotated objects can be renamed or removed entirely and new objects can be annotated too.

 [ Training ]

     Ensure dataset directory structure is correct before initiating training.
 Auto annotation will not create the training/validation directory for you, only annotation and images directories which would have to be split approximately 70+% training and 30+% validation.

     Ensure datasets are accurate either because a dataset not created by this program is trusted or because a dataset created by this program has been manually checked/annotated.

     Directory containing dataset should be in the following structure: